knowit/snappysense/README.md

 #### Release builds

 To make a release build:

 * Be sure to disable `DEVELOPMENT` in `firmware-arduino/src/main.h`.
-* Adjust any other switches in `firmware-arduino/src/main.h` that might feel like development-only.
+* Adjust any other switches in `firmware-arduino/src/main.h` that might feel like they are development-only.
 * Pay attention to warnings during build, as some switches that should not be on during release cause warnings to be printed if they are enabled.